 I clipped phrases such as “show your true colors,” “live life to discover,” and “A house is not a home unless it contains food and fire, for the mind as well as the body” (a Ben Franklin quote) and found images of journaling, yoga, and birds.
 Slowly, slowly, the words and images came together and I pasted them into a double-sided accordion book.

-I've been making vision boards for years and love the process.
+I’ve been making vision boards for years and love the process.
 Love the product.
-This is the first time I've used the accordion book format, though.
+This is the first time I’ve used the accordion book format, though.
+A portable vision board.
 To create the base, I glued together sturdy file folders, which worked perfectly.

 With the subtitle of “A Creative, Visual Map for Success,” I knew it was just the sort of business plan I needed could handle.
 While I didn’t start out creating this particular vision board as a business plan, I found myself adding elements about my blog and my books.